 Ball bearings are used to reduce the rotational friction of your reel.
 They simply make the reeling in more smoothly, something that is especially important when it comes to spin fishing, as you are casting out and reeling in quite a lot.

 Your spinning reel (used for lure fishing) should have a line capacity of about 150-200m of 0.25mm braided mainline.
+You can find a great spinning reel for pike fishing on Amazon here.

 Your baitrunner (used for live and dead baiting, as well as for trolling) should be able to hold around 150-200m of 0.35mm monofilament mainline.